Want to relocate for work? Ten tips for managing a long-distance job search. [TWEET]

 Whenever possible, research the market trends in your industry and identify locations where your line of work is in high demand and growing.
 This makes your skill set more valuable, and your current location less of an issue.

-Consider locations where you have roots.
-You either lived or worked there before, or have family there.
+Consider locations where you either lived or worked there before, or have family there.
 Play up these facts in your cover letter to show recruiters you didn’t choose this location on a whim – you’re a safe bet.

-Target a specific location, rather than taking an “I’ll move anywhere” approach because you will need to familiarize yourself with the market, build up connections and participate in networking activities in your desired location.
+It's better to conduct a targeted job search, than taking an “I’ll move anywhere” approach because you will need to familiarize yourself with the market, build up connections and participate in networking activities in your desired location.

 Visit the location to make sure it’s the right place for you and your family.
 Familiarize yourself with the area – what’s the night life like?
 What neighborhoods would you want to live in?
 How are the schools?